 Who is this ‘I’ you speak of?

 *ahem* I’ve been working with wood since I could hold a piece of sandpaper.
-I produce quality, handmade, wooden items in a shed in my back garden – with the goal of being a more affordable way of getting some quality wooden furniture.
-While I started out woodworking in my dad’s workshop, I spent the last 10 years or so working in/towards engineering, but have returned to wood – partly cause it smells so much better!
+I produce quality, handmade, wooden items in a shed in my back garden – with the goal of being a more affordable way of getting some quality wooden furnishings.
+While I started out woodworking in my dad’s workshop, I spent around 10 years or so working in/towards engineering, but have returned to wood – partly cause it smells so much better!

 Starting out as a form of therapy, I quickly realised that I could make things that people might actually pay for!
 I make a wide and ever increasing range of products from mirror frames to coasters to an electric guitar.
 I am happy to personalise pre-made products (feel free to buy it in store and get in touch about adding something) or make products to fir your requirements – just take a card and get in touch.